 Ελληνικά English 中文 Tiếng Việt Català Italiano Euskara العربية Čeština Eesti Galego Español Русский Nederlands Português Norsk (Bokmål) Türkçe Lietuvių ไทย Română Polski Français Bahasa Melayu Hrvatski Deutsch Dansk فارسی हिन्दी Suomi Magyar 日本語 עברית తెలుగు Nynorsk Српски / Srpski 한국어 Svenska Slovenčina Українська Slovenščina

-Lithuania (/ˌlɪθjuˈeɪniə/ ( listen); Lithuanian: Lietuva [lʲɪɛtʊˈvɐ]), officially the Republic of Lithuania (Lithuanian: Lietuvos Respublika), is a country in the Baltic region of northern-eastern Europe.
+Lithuania (/ˌlɪθjuˈeɪniə/ (listen); Lithuanian: Lietuva [lʲɪɛtʊˈvɐ]), officially the Republic of Lithuania (Lithuanian: Lietuvos Respublika), is a country in the Baltic region of Europe.
 Since its independence, Lithuania has been referred to as one of the Baltic states.
 It is situated along the southeastern shore of the Baltic Sea, to the east of Sweden and Denmark.
 It is bordered by Latvia to the north, Belarus to the east and south, Poland to the south, and Kaliningrad Oblast (a Russian exclave) to the southwest.
-Lithuania has an estimated population of 2.8 million people as of 2017[update], and its capital and largest city is Vilnius.
+Lithuania has an estimated population of 2.8 million people as of 2018[update], and its capital and largest city is Vilnius.
 Other major cities are Kaunas and Klaipėda.
-Lithuanians are a Baltic people.
+Lithuanians are Baltic people.
 The official language, Lithuanian, along with Latvian, is one of only two living languages in the Baltic branch of the Indo-European language family.